wpilibsuite/frc-docs/source/docs/software/old-commandbased/adding-commands-subsystems.rst

 .. image:: images/adding-commands-subsystems/image3.png

-.. todo:: Add link

 You can see the new subsystem created in the Subsystems folder in the project.
-To learn more about creating subsystems, see the Simple Subsystems article.
+To learn more about creating subsystems, see the :doc:`Simple Subsystems <simple-subsystems>` article.

 Adding a Command to the Project
 -------------------------------